Click on any topic to reveal questions.

 - Ten points will be added to the passing written test score of those candidates who have had a parent die while engaged in the discharge of his or her duties as a uniformed member of the NYPD.
 FDNY, NYC Transit PD or NYC Housing Authority PD.

-- Ten points will be added to the passing written test score of those candidates who are siblings of Police Officers or firefighters killed in the line of duty during the attacks on the World Trade Center on September 11, 2001.
+- Ten points will be added to the passing written test score of those candidates who are siblings of Police Officers or Firefighters killed in the line of duty or who have passed away as a direct result of a related illness caused by the attacks on the World Trade Center on September 11th , 2001.

 - Five points will be added to the passing written test score of those candidates who have all of the following: